ukanpara/Weather-Finder---React.js/ReadMe.md

 Weather Finder App - React.js

-•	A Weather Finder app is an application which provides live weather information of any city, byenter city name and country name and displays live temperature, humidity , present weather condition of a city.
+•	A Weather Finder app is an application which provides live weather information of any city, by entering city name, country name and displays live temperature, humidity , present weather condition of a city.

 • The application is developed using React.js